 Suspect arrested in connection with 2 monkeys, leopard that went missing from Dallas Zoo

 A suspect has been arrested in connection with two emperor tamarin monkeys that went missing last week from the Dallas Zoo, authorities said Friday.
-The suspect, 24-year-old Davion Irvin, has also been charged in connection with the temporary disappearance of a clouded leopard that was also let out of its zoo enclosure last month.
+The suspect, 24-year-old Davion Irvin, has also been charged in connection with an incident involving a clouded leopard.

 Irvin was initially charged with six counts of cruelty to non-livestock animals for the break-in at the tamarin monkey enclosure, Dallas police said in a news release.

-In a news conference Friday afternoon, police said he is also facing two additional counts of burglary of a building for a Jan.
-13 break-in at the clouded leopard enclosure, as well as a separate Jan.
-13 break-in at a langur monkey enclosure in which none of the langur monkeys escaped.
+Later Friday afternoon, police said he is also facing two additional counts of burglary of a building for a Jan.
+13 break-in at the clouded leopard enclosure and the break-in at the tamarin monkey enclosure.

 Irvin was arrested by police on Thursday.
 He was identified as a suspect earlier this week after a preliminary investigation.